StoneOrbits/VortexEngine/docs/source_branches.md

 Each device and its specific changes are maintained in branches named after the devices.
 These branches are permanent and continuously receive reintegration updates whenever the core is modified.

-At the time of writing, the existing branches include:
+The following sections discuss the various branches and their purpose.

 ### The Core Branch
 The core is stored in the **master** branch, the default main branch of the repository.
 The core is configured as a 1-LED device with agnostic menus, while each device branch adjusts LED enumeration and potentially modifies menus to match its specific LED count or layout.